sdaemi/eilnn/README.md

 # eilnn

 # Overview of eilnn
 *eil-nn* is an image processing toolkit to analyse tomography data for battery electrodes.
-It uses neural networks to segment the images to identify and classify particles.
+It uses neural networks to segment the images and successively identify and classify particles.

 ## Installation